andersonbrands/Gamedev_Framework/README.md

 #### Important:

-**sample_game_ao branch has the more recent version, which actuallu features the 2D shoot 'em up game**
+**sample_game_ao branch has the more recent version, which actually features the 2D shoot 'em up game**

 ---